PaulAHMedley/fishblicc/fishblicc_Model_Description.md

 - the amount of time it takes for the fish to grow across the interval: the longer the time, the more likely it will die during that period.
 If a fish's maximum size is within the interval, the growth slows to zero and the fish will never be able to grow out of the interval.

-So the model accounts for the chance a fish will reach a length interval, be caught and therefore be present in the length frequency sample.
+So the model accounts for the chance a fish will reach a length interval and then be caught, and therefore be present in the length frequency sample.
 This chance of a fish being in the length frequency sample for each interval is controlled by parameters in the model.
 These parameters are adjusted to find the best fit between the model and the observed length frequency data.

 Because this model simplifies what is really happening, it may not describe the frequency data very well.
 Choices have to be made on how mortality will vary from interval to interval, and these may not agree with the true mortality.
 For example, there may be additional fishing mortality from a fishery which has not been accounted for.
-The growth model may not be correct, or growth may vary not just between fish, but over time.
+Alternatively, the growth model may not be correct, or growth may vary not just between fish, but over time.

 A critical problem with the model is the assumption that the fish are all taken from the same aged fish (cohort) over time.
 In reality, data usually come from a "snap-shot" of the fishery and so from multiple cohorts.
 Interpreting these data requires the assumption that these cohorts are the same size.
 In fact, when fitting the model we allow for errors, so the model will still work as long as the cohorts are not too different in size and do not have a trend of increasing or decreasing recruitment.